andeya/faygo/README.md

 - Nice and easy to use configuration file, automatically write default values

-## Handler or middleware
+## Handler and middleware

-Handler and middleware are the same, are Handler interface!
+Handler and middleware are the same, both implemente Handler interface!

 - function type
 ```go